YIA projects

 List of the 10 YIA postdoctoral projects:

-TRANSOPTIC: High throughput all-optical single cell transcriptomics on a chip by Dr. Markus Ludwig
+TRANSOPTIC: High throughput all-optical single cell transcriptomics on a chip

 Single-cell transcriptomics is at the foundation of modern biological and medical research targeting functionalities of biological cells at the genetic level.
 The ability to snapshot the execution of genetic code allows to tailor medication, understand cell interactions as well as disease pathways.
 The state of the art relies on single-cell mRNA sequencing.
 The bottleneck in this technology is the high cost, low throughput and the need for lysing, i.e. impossibility to perform studies on live cells.